-- 1. The faculty, in consultation with the VPAA, will develop a written description of the qualifications necessary for a chair of that department. - 2.
-The VPAA will ask the faculty to submit nominations of candidates. - 3.
-The VPAA will interview the nominees to ascertain their willingness to serve and their leadership philosophies. - 4.
+- 1. The faculty, in consultation with the Dean (if applicable) and VPAA, will develop a written description of the qualifications necessary for a chair of that department. - 2.
+The Dean (if applicable) and VPAA will ask the faculty to submit nominations of candidates. - 3.
+The Dean (if applicable) and VPAA will interview the nominees to ascertain their willingness to serve and their leadership philosophies. - 4.
 The faculty will nominate a candidate for its chair by a process established as departmental policy.
 The decision will be reported in writing to the VPAA. - 5.
 Within two weeks of receipt of the recommendation, the Vice President for Academic Affairs will submit a recommendation to the President. - 6.
 Within three weeks after receipt of the Vice President's recommendation, the President will notify the Vice President for Academic Affairs of his/her decision. - 7.
 If the recommendation is not approved, the process will be repeated, beginning with Step 4. - 8.
-Any situation not covered in this selection procedure will be handled cooperatively by the departmental faculty and the VPAA.
+Any situation not covered in this selection procedure will be handled cooperatively by the departmental faculty, Dean (if applicable), and the VPAA.